strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 * `PATCH /connectors/{connector}/offsets` to alter offsets
 * `DELETE /connectors/{connector}/offsets` to reset offsets

-In the next release of Strimzi you will also be able to manage connector offsets directly in the KafkaConnector and KafkaMirrorMaker2 custom resources.
+From Strimzi 0.44 onwards you can also manage connector offsets directly in the `KafkaConnector` and `KafkaMirrorMaker2` custom resources.
 This blog post steps through how you can use this new functionality.
 The process is very similar for both Kafka Connect and MirrorMaker, so we'll demonstrate how to do it with KafkaConnect and then explain how the process applies to MirrorMaker.